 The Working Class in Literature and Film

 What’s in a life?
 Who do autobiographers think they are?
-This module explores how a variety of twentieth- and twenty-first century autobiographers have gone about the intriguing and often elusive task of ‘writing the self’.
-The following sets of questions will form the kernel of the module: 1) Does autobiography tell ‘the truth’ about a person’s life and, if so, what kind of truth does it tell?
-Do autobiographers ‘tell it like it was’ or is the past always subject to rival interpretations?
+These and the following, related questions will form the kernel of the module: 1) Does autobiography tell ‘the truth’ about a person’s life and, if so, what kind of truth does it tell?
 2) What different ideas about self and identity do the autobiographies on the course express?
 3) If one of the ways in which autobiographies express a sense of a self is through an emphasis upon individuality and individualism, then what different forms can individualism take?
-Individualism can, after all, signify ‘healthy’ independence or ‘unhealthy’ egocentricity and narcissism.
-The texts on the course are strikingly varied, both in terms of their formal characteristics and the gender, class and ethnic background of the autobiographers.
+The texts on the course are strikingly varied.
 This variety will enable our thinking about the above questions to deepen and develop, and modulate according to the different autobiographies we examine.